concretecms/console/README.md

 ## Roadmap

-The most importanat items we want to currently focus on are:
+The most important items we want to currently focus on are:

 * Add the ability to dump sites, configurations, files and more into a standardized backup archive.
 * Add the ability to _restore_ a Concrete site from one of these standardized backup archives, by passing a file to a given `vendor/bin/concrete restore my_backup.gz` command.